Fish farm manager?

 A fish farm manager is responsible for the breeding and rearing of fish for the wholesale or retail trade.
-Farms breed their own fish by hatching eggs from adult stock and then rearing them before selling on to purchasers.
+Farms breed their own fish by hatching eggs from adult stock, or sometimes by buying in young fish, and then rearing them before selling on to purchasers.

 The work varies considerably and includes a wide range of skills.
 Fish farm managers can be responsible for:

-Fish farming is an intensive animal husbandry business, and it is essential that post holders have an enthusiasm for fish and their welfare.
+Fish farming, or aquaculture as it is commonly known, is an intensive animal husbandry business, and it is essential that post holders have an enthusiasm for fish and their welfare.

 Additional duties might include marketing and selling the produce, although this depends upon the individual fish farm.

-Some farms specialise in retail and leisure activities, such as offering angling facilities, so the work may involve selling fish products.
+Some farms specialise in retail and leisure activities, such as offering angling facilities, so the work may involve selling fish products, or assisting the general public.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.